Default school assignments will be all-virtual

 The phased restart is a half-day in-person education for grades K-2 and starting virtually for grades 3-12 and returning when it’s deemed to be safe.
 Each choice commits students to the first semester.

-The majority of those who responded chose the phased restart.
+The majority of those who responded by Thursday, Aug.
+6, chose the phased restart.
 Around 70% of families of K-2 students opted to send their children to school as of the board meeting, with 78% for grades 3-5, 83% for grades 6-8 and 84% for high schoolers.

 “This will be terribly unpopular for a few parents,” he said.
 “We’ll have to make an assignment, and that assignment will be for all-virtual.”

-District staff will continue to reach out to families who have not responded to the survey through emails, texts, Facebook messages, and will use the district’s translator team to reach families whose first language is Spanish, to get all of the responses, Gorrell said.
+District staff planned to continue to reach out to families who have not responded to the survey through emails, texts, Facebook messages, and will use the district’s translator team to reach families whose first language is Spanish, to get all of the responses, Gorrell said.